apache/gobblin/gobblin-docs/case-studies/Hive-Distcp.md

 * ABORT: the conflicting table will not be copied (default)
 * REPLACE_PARTITIONS: replace any conflicting partitions, but not tables
-* REPLACE_TABLES: replace any conflicting tables
+* REPLACE_TABLES: replace any conflicting tables by deregistrating previous tables first.
+* UPDATE_TABLES: Keep the original-registered table but make modification.

 ## Deregistering tables / partitions